Maykr1/Personal_Website/README.md

 Final Draft Completed: July 1st, 2024

-Note: I wil be adding changing to this website.
+Note: I wil be adding changes to this website.
 It will primarily include the more I learn about web development and software engineering as a whole.